Outdated Form Validation Library Can Be Used to Knock Your Site Offline

 Severity Justification

-CVSS 7.5 (AV:N/AC:L/PR:N/UI:N/S:U/C:N/I:N/A:H) — network-exploitable with low complexity, no privileges or user interaction required.
-Impact is limited to availability; no confidentiality or integrity impact.
+CVSS 3.1 score of 7.5 (High).
+Network-accessible, low complexity, no privileges or user interaction required.
+Impact is limited to availability (no confidentiality or integrity impact), but the attack is trivially executable against any exposed url2-validated form field.

 Affected Components